eprbell/rp2/README.md

 Results are generated in the `output` directory.
 Logs are stored in the `log` directory.

-To print usage information for the `rp2.py` command:
+To print command usage information for the `rp2.py` command:
   ```
   python bin\rp2.py --help
   ```

+## Reporting Bugs
+Feel free to submit bugs via Issue Tracker.

+**IMPORTANT**: be mindful of the data to reproduce a bug: stack traces are typically free of personal data, but RP2 logs and output, while very useful to reproduce an issue, may contain information that can identify you and your transactions.
+Before posting such data publicly in a forum or even sending it privately to the author of RP2, make sure that:
+- it is sanitized of personal information (although this may make it harder to reproduce the problem), or
+- you're comfortable sharing your personal data.

-## Development and Testing
+## Contributing
-The development and testing workflows are supported only on Linux and macOS (not on Windows).

-Here are the relevant make targets:
+Feel free to submit pull requests.
+[Unit tests](test/) for new code are highly appreciated.

+Here is a list of make targets, useful during development:
 * `make`: installs package requirements
 * `make archive`: creates a .zip file with the contents of the RP2 directory
 * `make check`: runs all RP2 unit tests